 Students are grouped alphabetically and assigned to a school counselor.
 Due to caseload size, switching school counselors for any reason is not permitted.
 The school counselors are available and willing to discuss the students questions and concerns with them.
-If the student wishes to see their school counselor, they may make an appointment by coming to the school counselor before or after school.
-The student should receive a pass from the guidance secretary indicating the date and time they wish to see their counselor.
-The parents/guardians are also encouraged to consult with school counselor by calling 409-2009 for grades 9 and 10 and 296-1861 for grades 11 and 12.
+If student wishes to see their school counselor, they may reach out to their counselor to make an appointment based on counselor availability.
+The parents/guardians are also encouraged to consult with school counselor by calling 409-2009 or 296-1861 Additional counseling services can be viewed on DVHS's Counselors Web Page (https://pa01001022.schoolwires.net/site/Default.aspx?PageID=470).